 Thou shall not steal

 Don’t steal stuff.
 Obvious, really, unless you are desperate for food, in which case God may forgive some minor acts of thievery.
 If you steal because you are desperate for drugs then you will burn in hell forever.
 However, all drug users, including those that never inhaled, will burn in hell whether they steal or not.
-Likewise, gay people can ignore this rule completely – they will all burn in hell even if they are really nice, law-abiding people (according to religious nutcases, at least; sane people would argue that gays do not go to hell).
+Likewise, gay people can ignore this rule completely – they will all burn in hell even if they are really nice, law-abiding people (this is according to religious nutcases; sane people would argue that gays do not go to hell).

 Thou shalt not bear false witness against thy neighbor